twilio-labs/about/README.md

 [Twilio Labs](https://www.twilio.com/labs) hosts a variety of open-source projects that were developed by people at Twilio and the community.
 Every one of these projects welcomes contributions.

-Feel free to submit issues, fixes, or suggestions to improvements for the projects.
+Feel free to submit issues, fixes, or suggestions to improveme these projects.

 *We can't wait to see what you __build together__ with us.*